Ayban-17/MERN-family-app/README.md

 To set up and run the frontend, please follow these steps:

-1. Navigate to the `client` directory using the command `cd client`.
+1. Navigate to the `frontend` directory using the command `cd front`.
 2. Install the necessary dependencies using `npm install`.
 3. Launch the development server by executing `npm start`.